 These two are totally different.

-Not only they look different but their architecture is also totally different.
-They have a different hardware architecture.
+Not only they look different, but their architecture is also totally different.
+They have different hardware architecture.
 Their built-in capabilities are very different.

 The closest Arduino boards that are comparable to the ESP32 are probably the Arduino 101 or the Arduino Zero.